meteor/meteor/content/security.md

 <h3 id="allow-deny">Avoid allow/deny</h3>

 In this guide, we're going to take a strong position that using [allow](http://docs.meteor.com/#/full/allow) or [deny](http://docs.meteor.com/#/full/deny) to run MongoDB queries directly from the client is not a good idea.
-The main reason is that it is very hard to follow the principles outlined above.
-It's extremely hard to validate the complete space of possible MongoDB operators, which could potentially grow over time.
+The main reason is that it is hard to follow the principles outlined above.
+It's extremely difficult to validate the complete space of possible MongoDB operators, which could potentially grow over time with new versions of MongoDB.

 There have been several articles about the potential pitfalls of accepting MongoDB update operators from the client, in particular the [Allow & Deny Security Challenge](https://www.discovermeteor.com/blog/allow-deny-security-challenge/) and its [results](https://www.discovermeteor.com/blog/allow-deny-challenge-results/), both on the Discover Meteor blog.

 Given the points above, we recommend that all Meteor apps should use Methods to accept data input from the client, and restrict the arguments accepted by each Method as tightly as possible.

-Here's a code snippet to add to your server code, which disables client-side updates on a collection; this will make sure no other part of the code can use `allow`:
+Here's a code snippet to add to your server code which disables client-side updates on a collection.
+This will make sure no other part of your app can use `allow`:

 ```js
 // Deny all client-side updates on the Lists collection